silvera/commandir/README.md

 Hello World!
 ```

 This runs `echo "Hello World!"` using the default shell.
-The default shell on Linux/MacOS is `bash` and  `pwsh` (Powershell) on Windows".
+The default shell is `bash` on Linux/MacOS and `pwsh` (Powershell) on Windows".
 The `cmd` (DOS) shell is also supported on Windows.
 The shell can be changed by specifying the `shell` parameter.
 The following example runs the `hello` command using the `sh` shell on Linux:

 ```
 ---
 commands:
    - name: hello
      parameters:
+        run: echo "Hello World!"
         shell: sh
-        run: echo "Hello World!"
 ```

 By default, Commandir does not log any activity so as not to contaminate STDOUT.
-We can enable verbose logging via the --verbose (-v) flag, which shows the `sh` shell is used:
+Verbose logging is enabled via the --verbose (-v) flag, which shows the `sh` shell is used:
 ```
 user@host:~/dev/commandir/src/Commandir/bin/Release/net6.0/linux-x64/publish$ ./Commandir -v hello Commandir.Commands.CommandExecutor: Invoking command: /Commandir/hello